 Nutrition and Feeding for Australian Shepherds

-Like most dog breeds, Australian Shepherds should be fed quality dog food from trusted brands.
+Like most dog breeds, Australian Shepherds should be fed quality organic dog food from trusted brands.
 Something to always keep an eye on is natural ingredients and a short ingredients list.
 Avoid dog food that has a lot of fillers and artificial additives, as well as by-products.
 In addition, Aussies have some specific requirements that set them apart from other breeds.
 The first is moderate-to-high fat content.

 Due to Australian Shepherds’ energetic nature, they require higher fat content than the average dog, since it’s a source of their energy.
 Also make sure the food has low carbohydrate content, focused primarily on animal-based ingredients.

 Like other shepherd dogs, this breed only needs a shower every 3-4 months.
 If they happen to get filthy between washes you can bathe them but keep in mind bathing too often may lead to dry or irritated skin.
 With every wash, you will want to use a CBD dog shampoo that cleans as well as nourishes the skin and coat.

 Australian Shepherds have a medium-length coat that can be straight, wavy, or a bit curly.
 There are multiple coat colors and patterns, including the aforementioned merle patterns that are most often associated with Aussies.
 This usually consists of blue or red fur blended with white and black, creating a unique speckle-like look.
 There are actually 16 coat patterns for Aussies, categorized by color and unique pattern.

 Black Aussies have black fur in a saddle shape on their back and tail, as well as the back of their head.
 This is paired with some brown markings on the head and legs, and an otherwise white coat.
 Although, black Aussies can also just be bi-color, meaning just black and white.